monome/docs/crow/reference3.md

     -- notes:       a table of notes representing the scale, eg: {0,2,4,5,7,9,11}
-    -- temperament: number of possible notes per octave. defaults to 12 -- scaling:     volts-per-octave. default to 1.0, but use 1.2 for buchla systems
+    -- temperament: number of possible notes per octave. defaults to 12 -- scaling:     volts-per-octave. default to 1.0, but use 1.2 for buchla systems -- 'scale' also supports just intonation ratios in the 'notes' position -- notes appears as {1/1, 3/2, 9/8} etc
+    -- temperament must be set to 'ji'

 input[n].mode( 'volume', time ) -- set input n to stream the volume at the input
     -- 'volume': tracks the RMS amplitude of an audio signal (not a direct voltage)